Best Mattress for Side Sleepers in 2026

 What actually matters for side sleeping

-The shoulder is the biggest variable here.
-It needs to sink in enough that your spine stays level, not sink so far that your whole torso rolls.
-A mattress that's too firm just refuses to let the shoulder do that, and you wake up with that specific ache at the top of your arm or between your shoulder blades.
+The shoulder is the biggest variable.
+It needs to sink in enough that your spine stays level, but not so far that your whole torso rolls.
+A mattress that's too firm refuses to let the shoulder do that, and you wake up with that specific ache at the top of your arm or between your shoulder blades.

 Hips are the other side of it.
-Too much give there and your lumbar region bends downward.
-Not enough and the same pressure point problem happens on the other end.
-The material needs to catch you somewhere in the middle.
+Too much give and your lumbar region bends downward.
+Not enough and you get the same pressure point problem on the other end.

-One thing that gets underrated: body size actually changes this equation quite a bit.
+One thing that gets underrated: body size actually changes this equation.
 Someone who weighs 120 pounds and someone who weighs 230 pounds sleeping on the same mattress are having different experiences.
 The lighter person doesn't press down as far, so they need a softer surface to even feel the pressure relief.
-The heavier person sinks deeper and needs more resistance to stop the hip from dropping too much.
+The heavier person sinks deeper and needs more resistance to stop the hip from dropping too far.

 Mattress types

 Memory foam is good at pressure relief.
-It molds close to the shoulder and hip and spreads the weight across a wider area.
-What it doesn't do well is sleep cool, and it has that slow-response quality where turning over takes more effort than it should.
-If you run warm, memory foam tends to make that worse.
+It molds close to the shoulder and hip and spreads weight across a wider area.
+What it doesn't do well is sleep cool, and it has a slow response that makes turning over feel like more effort than it should.

 Hybrids are the most reliable choice overall.
-Coil base for real support (your hip won't sink through to the floor) with foam or latex on top for the pressure relief.
+Coil base for real support (your hip won't sink through to the floor) with foam or latex on top for pressure relief.
 They also breathe better than all-foam options.
-Most of the mattresses that consistently get recommended for side sleepers are hybrids.

-Latex is worth mentioning separately because it behaves differently from foam in a way some people love.
-It doesn't have that slow-conforming quality.
-It pushes back more actively, contours to your shape, and then returns to its original form when you move.
+Latex is worth mentioning separately because it behaves differently.
+It doesn't have the slow-conforming quality of memory foam.
+It pushes back more actively, contours to your shape, then returns when you move.
 Side sleepers who hate the "stuck in quicksand" feeling of memory foam often do much better with latex.

 What we actually recommend

-Seven zones of firmness built into the mattress itself, with softer material positioned under the shoulder and firmer under the hip and lumbar.
-It's not a gimmick.
-That zoning does real work for side sleepers who need different things from different parts of the mattress at the same time.
+Seven zones of firmness built into the mattress itself: softer under the shoulder, firmer under the hip and lumbar.
+That zoning does real work for side sleepers who need different things from different parts of the mattress simultaneously.
 Tested across a range of body types, it holds up consistently.

 Helix literally designed this one for side sleepers.
-Medium feel, hybrid construction, and the pressure relief at the hip and shoulder is noticeably good.
+Medium feel, hybrid construction, and the pressure relief at hip and shoulder is noticeably good.
 It's also several hundred dollars less than the Wave Hybrid for similar core performance.
-If you don't want to spend Casper prices, this is where I'd start.
+If you don't want to spend Casper prices, start here.

-The GelFlex Grid material behaves unlike foam or latex.
-Instead of compressing under pressure, it deflects and supports around the point of contact.
-For side sleepers with particularly sensitive hips or who've had consistent problems with pressure on the shoulder, this one is worth trying.
+The GelFlex Grid deflects and supports around the point of contact instead of compressing under it.
+For side sleepers with particularly sensitive hips or who've had consistent problems with shoulder pressure, this one is worth trying.
 It feels strange at first.
-Nothing else feels like it.
-But a lot of people who couldn't get comfortable on anything else find that the Purple works when nothing else did.
+But a lot of people who couldn't get comfortable on anything else find Purple works when nothing else did.

-If you want the feel of a traditional hotel-style mattress and not a foam or hybrid, the Saatva in Plush Soft is the one.
+If you want the feel of a traditional hotel-style mattress and not foam or hybrid, the Saatva in Plush Soft is the one.
 The Euro pillow top gives real cushion and there's a lumbar support zone in the middle third that keeps the lower back from dropping even though the surface is soft.
-The coil-on-coil construction is more sophisticated than what you'd find in a typical innerspring.

-One practical thing: when you're testing a mattress, lie on your side for at least ten minutes.
-Roll into the position you actually sleep in.
+When you're testing a mattress, lie on your side for at least ten minutes in the position you actually sleep in.
 The first two minutes on almost any mattress feel fine.
 It's what happens when you've settled in that tells you whether it's actually right.

 Not sure which mattress is right for you?